arabidopsis/footprint/README.md

 See [digitalocean.com here](https://www.digitalocean.com/community/tutorials/how-to-serve-flask-applications-with-gunicorn-and-nginx-on-ubuntu-20-04
 ) for a tutorial about serving flask from nginx.

-Uninstall with `footprint config nginx-uninstall [--su] website.conf` and `footprint config systemd-uninstall [--user] website.service`
+Uninstall with `footprint config nginx-uninstall website.conf` and `footprint config systemd-uninstall [--user] website.service`

 ### `.flaskenv`